 Keeping Our Promises

-As Vermont's soldiers returned from Afghanistan and Iraq, marking the end of the largest deployment since World War II, Bernie secured millions to help fund innovative and unique outreach programs to help returning soldiers adjust.
+As Vermont's soldiers return from Afghanistan and Iraq, marking the end of the largest deployment since World War II, Bernie has secured millions to help fund innovative and unique outreach programs to help transitioning soldiers adjust.

-Vermont National Guard's Veterans Outreach Program, which ensures that a trained outreach worker personally visits all returning soldiers at their home to determine if they need help obtaining medical or mental-health assistance, has become a national model.
-Bernie has also secured substantial funding to ensure families of deployed Guard members can pay for childcare expenses.
+Through Sen. Sanders’ leadership, dedication to veterans, and determination, funding was secured for the Vermont Veterans and Family Outreach Program, which connects veterans and their families to services they need, including health care, financial, education, and employment.
+The program includes a 24-hour crisis line and has become a national model.
+Sen. Sanders has also secured substantial funding to ensure families of deployed Guard members can pay for childcare expenses.
 The outreach program focuses on four fundamental transitional needs: health care, financial, educational and employment.

 "These men and women answered the national call to service.
 We have a responsibility to help them make their transition from active-duty to civilian status as smooth and seamless as possible," Bernie said.
 "Specifically, we need to reach into our local communities to make sure all available resources – federal, state and local – are there to meet the needs of these military service members and their families."